-Scientists Warn 'Bomb Cyclone' Will Bring Strong Winds, Cold Temperatures
+Scientists Warn 'Bomb Cyclone' Brings Strong Winds, Cold Temperatures

-The Eastern United States is about to be hit by a really powerful winter storm that scientists are calling a bomb cyclone.
+The Eastern United States is being hit by a really powerful winter storm that scientists are calling a bomb cyclone.
 And yes, that is a scientific term.

 The National Weather Service forecasts that the storm, which has struck Florida and the Carolinas, will move northward along the Eastern Seaboard on Thursday and Friday.
 It will bring snow, ice, strong winds, massive storm surges and plummeting temperatures all the way up to Maine.